10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 9: Sending Money Through Unregulated Informal Channels

-Within immigrant communities, informal money transfer networks sometimes exist — individuals or small networks that transfer money between countries outside the formal banking system, often at rates that seem more favorable than official services.
+Within our communities, informal money transfer networks sometimes exist — individuals or small networks that transfer money outside the formal banking system, often at rates that seem more favorable than official services.

 What to do instead:

 Use regulated, registered transfer services.
 The best digital services today are cost-efficient enough that the cost advantage of informal channels has largely been eliminated.
-Wise, Remitly, and similar services often offer better effective rates than informal channels, with full legal protection.
+Wise, Remitly, and similar services often offer better effective rates — with full legal protection.

 Mistake 10: Not Keeping Records of Transfers

-Many immigrants do not keep systematic records of international money transfers.
-This creates several potential problems:
+Many of us do not keep systematic records of international money transfers.
+This creates several potential problems.

 What to do instead: